AnonymousxiosdeV/iOSDyldIntegrityBypass/README.md

 Given that I could now see where the application was being validated, it's time to give dyld what it wants :wink:

-I provided the file locateTarget.xm tweak (Theos tweakfile type) to inject into your target IPA.
-The output will be the first 8 bytes of the 0x1000 byte read.
-Use this too look at your original stock binary from the appstore, and get the full 0x1000 unmodified hex data.
+Within the Theos based branch of this project, you can find some samples on how you can easily identify the first however many bytes you'd like to find the starting location of this memory page in the stock encrypted binary target.

-Grab the original 0x4000 bytes from the original binary while your're already looking at it and now we can make a bypass.
+Gather up the initial 0x4000 bytes from the original binary while your're already looking at it and now we can make a bypass.

 ## Crafting your bypass dylib.
 For my example, we know that:
 1) A read of the first 4 pages (0x4000 Bytes) will be performed, and expects original unmodified binary's data.
+Dyld will use this to identify the location
 2) A read of 1 page (0x1000 Bytes) will be performed, and expects again, original unmodified binary's data

 The basic bypass template is available in the bypassDyld folder of the repo.
 I generalized this into an objectic-c header and .m file so that it could be used with more than a Theos jailed project.

 The bypass is as simple as it sounds.
 1) Hardcode the stock first 4 memory pages into a uint8_t byte array
-2) Hardcode the memory page you found earlier into a uint8_t byte array.
+2) Hardcode the memory page for the code signature validation into a uint8_t byte array.
 3) Create a custom read() implementation, and declare a pointer func to hold the original implementation
-4) In the custom read, if the size of the read is 0x4000 bytes, and you have no swapped them yet with a global counter, memcpy the original 4 memory pages into place when read() is invoked.
+4) In the custom read, check if size of read is 0x4000 bytes, and you have not swapped them yet with a global counter, memcpy the original 4 memory pages into place after returning original read() Within your implementation.
 The same logic is applied for the next 0x1000 Byte block, and the global counter upped, such that you don't interfere with any further read() calls of these sizes.
-If neither of the 2 cases are true, it returns the original implementation with original args.
+If neither of the 2 cases are true, returns the original implementation with original args.
 5) Create an init call, where you invoke fishhooks symbol rebinding.

 To invoke the bypass, you simply need to invoke the Init call in a constructor block (%ctor in logos) and off you go.

 ### How to use it?